iamNilotpal/talky-backend/README.md

     $ npm --version
     6.x

-If you need to update `npm`, you can make it using `npm`!
-Cool right?
-After running the following command, just open again the command line and be happy.

-    $ npm install npm -g

-###

 ### Yarn installation

 After installing node, this project will need yarn too, so just run the